New York attractions that are extraordinary

 Do you know this?

-Source: On-site research as a tour guide in New York.
-Our opinion is definitely our own.
+Source: My own on-site research as a tour guide in New York.
+Several travel bloggers also contributed their tips.
+We sincerely thank them for this.
+Our opinions are entirely our own.

 Photos © Copyright MonikaFuchs and TravelWorldOnline